Connect with us

 I consulted with t-shirt screen printing veteran Brett Weiss to better assess this t-shirt's print.

-I emailed Matt Hamje to inquire if he still working, and I have yet to hear back.
+I emailed Matt Hamje to inquire if he is still working, and I have not heard back.

 8 high-resolution microscopic images highlighting the unique characteristics of this t-shirt—such as its print, fabric, and tag—have been captured and securely linked to this certificate.
 Just as no two fingerprints are alike, no two vintage tees are identical.
 These images create a robust and verifiable connection between this certification and the garment, eliminating the need for aftermarket tags, marks, or alterations, thereby preserving the t-shirt's original state.